OHI-Science/bhi-prep/prep/CW/contaminants/v2019/con_prep.md

 **Defining two approaches to deal with flagged data**

 The function below aggregates the data spreading by variable (so each congner has a column and each date/location/sample is a single row) and summing the congeners rowwise to get date/location/sample specific concentration sums of the specified congners.
-The function allows for two approaches to handling flagged data: “NoQflag” which removes the flagged observations or “Adjusted” which adjust values.
+The function allows for two approaches to handling flagged data: "NoQflag" which removes the flagged observations or "Adjusted" which adjust values.
 Adjustment of values would ideally use detect\_lim/2, however since detect\_lim values are not always provided, we apply the transformation to the reported data value.

 ``` r
 qflag_adjust <- function(dataset, indicator, congeners = NULL, matrix = "bio", sumcongeners = TRUE, approach = "Adjusted"){